Overview

 Adjusts the speed of speech.
 Lower than 1.0 is faster than default.
 Higher than 1.0 is slower than default.

-Reduces the latency of response, at the cost of some possible mispronunciation of digits and abbreviations.
+Skips text normalization of the input text prior to synthesizing audio.
+This will reduce latency at the cost of some possible mispronunciation of digits and abbreviations.